-DESTIN, Fla. – A Florida county's former tourism director has been found dead after being accused of stealing taxpayer money to buy a $710,000 yacht.
+DESTIN, Fla. – A Florida Panhandle county's former tourism director was found dead of an apparent drug overdose Friday in Alabama, just days after he was accused of stealing taxpayer money to buy a $710,000 yacht, a sheriff said.

 Mark Bellinger, 52, had gone missing Thursday and was found late Friday morning in his car, said Okaloosa County Sheriff Larry Ashley.
 Bellinger had been hired as tourism director in May 2010, just weeks after the BP oil spill began in the Gulf of Mexico.

 He acknowledged buying the yacht and resigned from the council Thursday.

 Authorities said he left a suicide note at his Destin house; his wife called the sheriff's office after she found it.